- The American League are -105 moneyline favorites vs the National League

 This prediction factors in starting pitchers, recent player hitting performances, as well as roster injuries and player availability.

-Looking for a risk-free bet up to $1,000?
+Looking for a first bet offer up to $1,000?
 Bet now on the All-Star Game with BetMGM

 MLB All-Star Game Betting Trends